Open: Tue-Sat 10am-6pm

 Artists: Donald Judd - Sol LeWitt - Max Bill

-This November, Hauser & Wirth Zurich, Bahnhofstrasse, brings together an exhibition showcasing a selection of Lehni’s unique collaborations with renowned artists that resulted in exceptional artworks and furniture.
+Hauser & Wirth Zurich, Bahnhofstrasse, brings together an exhibition showcasing a selection of Lehni’s unique collaborations with renowned artists that resulted in exceptional artworks and furniture.
 Artistic partnerships have been an integral part of the Swiss metal furniture company’s history for more than a century and they are a focal point of their ongoing commitment to crafting products of outstanding quality, sustainability and design.
-A series of furniture by the visionary Donald Judd is on display, alongside works by Swiss artist Max Bill, as well as sculptures by Sol LeWitt.
+A selection of furniture by artist Donald Judd are on display, alongside works by Swiss artist Max Bill, as well as sculptures by Sol LeWitt.
 The exhibition also highlights a series of artists’ portraits by Doris Lehni-Quarella, a trained photographer who helmed the company in the 1980s and ‘90s.

 Founded in Zurich in 1922 by Rudolf Lehni (1885–1956) as a sheet metal workshop, situated in close proximity to the Kunsthaus Zurich, Lehni cultivated contacts with the artistic avant-garde and his workshop would become a meeting point for many artists.
 Lehni soon became the artist’s collaborator, bringing expertise in metalwork to the creative vision of the artist.
 One of the first standout partnerships was with the internationally renowned artist Max Bill, who commissioned Lehni to make his famous ‘well-relief’ in 1932.
 This pioneering work is viewed as particularly important since it anticipated American minimal art and Arte Povera.
 Although Bill would never design for the company, his influence played an important role in the company’s development from sheet metal workshop to furniture manufacturer.